Bruree

 Bruree is a village in south-eastern County Limerick, Ireland, on the River Maigue.
 It takes its name from the nearby ancient royal fortress, the alternative name of which from the earliest times into the High Middle Ages was Dún Eochair Maigue or the "fortress on the brink of the maigue".
 Other very old spellings and names include Brugh Righ, and Brugh Ri.
 The village is in a townland and civil parish of the same name.

 Location

 The village of Bruree is located on the Maigue river two kilometres off the main N20 Limerick-Cork road in south County Limerick.
 It forms one half of the parish of Rockhill-Bruree in the Roman Catholic Diocese of Limerick.
 Rockhill and Bruree are electoral divisions in the Cappamore-Kilmallock local electoral area.

-Bruree is seven kilometres north-west of Kilmallock, ten kilometres north of Charleville and thirty-five kilometres south of Limerick City.
+Bruree is six kilometres north-west of Kilmallock, eight kilometres north of Charleville and twenty-seven kilometres south of Limerick city.
 Neighbouring towns and villages include Kilmallock, Charleville, Effin, Athlacca, Banogue and Ballyagran.